twse/random-stuff/Readable Fonts/Baltic.md

 ### Fonts and keyboards
 Burti (2003), by Ansis Ataols Bērziņš, is a Latvian product to type Latvian in 10 encodings but the docs are in Latvian.
 See [the author's site](http://ansis.lv/burti/index.en.php) for English documentation and download links.
 This program does not have a key set for r cedilla which is not used in everyday written Latvian.

 Skolar (2013), by David Březina, is an OpenType serif font designed for scholars.
-The font can be purchased at [Rosetta Type Foundry website](https://www.rosettatype.com/).
+The font can be purchased at [Rosetta Type Foundry website](https://www.rosettatype.com/) for €20.
 The Pan-European version contains accented Lithuanian letters in lowercase only.

 TITUS Indo-Iranian (1995), by Jost Gippert, is a font derived from Times New Roman and contains accented letters for Romanized Indo-Iranian languages, accented Lithuanian and Avestan.
 The encoding type is MS Symbol, and the characters (including "space") are placed in the Unicode "Private Use" block, which has the side-effect that word-wrap may not work.